-A. Appendix A.1.
-Proof of 1.3.
-A.2.
-Proof of 1.4.
-A.3.
-Proof of 1.5.
-A.4.
-Proof of 1.7.
-A.5.
-Proof of 1.8.
-A.6.
-Proof of 1.9.
-A.7.
-Proof of 1.10.
-A.8.
-Proof of 2.2.
-A.9.
-Good filtrations.
-A.10.
-Maximal orders, Poisson orders and Azumaya algebras.
-A.11.
-Proof of 2.3.
-A.12.
-Proof of 2.4.
-A.13.
-Proof of 2.5.
-A.14.
-Proof of 3.4.
-A.15.
-Proof of 3.5.
-A.16.
-Proof of 3.6.
-A.17.
-Proof of 4.1.
-A.18.
-Proof of 4.2.
-References List of notations INTRODUCTION The double affine Hecke algebra, DAHA for short, have been introduced by Cherednik about 15 years ago for the proof of MacDonald conjectures.
+DOUBLE AFFINE HECKE ALGEBRAS AT ROOTS OF UNITY M. VARAGNOLO AND E. VASSEROT ABSTRACT.
+We study double affine Hecke algebras at roots of unity and their relations with deformed Hilbert schemes.
+In particular their categories of finitely generated modules are derived equivalent to some category of coherent sheaves.
+Introduction The double affine Hecke algebras, DAHA for short, have been introduced by Cherednik about 15 years ago for the proof of MacDonald conjectures.
 Their representation theory has been much studied in recent years.
-In particular simple representation of the category $\mathcal{O}$ have been classified in [V] when the parameters are not not roots of one.
-It is expected that DAHA's play some role in modular representations of affine Lie algebras or p-adic groups.
+In particular, simple representation of the category \mathcal{O} has been classified in [V] when the parameters are not not roots of one.
+It is expected that DAHA play some role in modular representations of affine Lie algebras or p-adic groups.
 See [VV2], [VV3].
 In this paper we study the DAHA when the parameters are roots of unity.
-We'll only consider the type $A_n$ case and we'll assume that the order of the modular parameter is large enough.
-Note that the following is already known : the classification of simple modules in type $A_1$ when parameters are roots of 1 in [C], the classification of simple modules in type $A_n$ with generic quantum parameter and modular parameter equal to 1 in [O] and the classification of simple modules of rational DAHA of type $A_n$ in large characteristic in [BFG].
+We will only consider the type A_n case and we will assume that the order of the modular parameter is large enough.
+Note that the following is already known: the classification of simple modules in type A_1 when parameters are roots of 1 in [C], the classification of simple modules in type A_n with generic quantum parameter and modular parameter equal to 1 in [O] and the classification of simple modules of rational DAHA of type A_n in large characteristic in [BFG].
 Here we adapt the technics of the latter work to the DAHA case.
 The proof is much more complicated in our case.
-There are several reason for this.
-The first one is that, for DAHA, one must introduce a new ring of quantum differential operators over $GL_n$ .
+There are several reasons for this.
+The first one is that, for DAHA, one must introduce a new ring of quantum differential operators over GL_n .
 The usual one, constructed via the Heisenberg double, is not convenient because the adjoint action is not compatible with the multiplication.
 So one must introduce a twisted version of the Heisenberg double which is, technically, much more complicated.
-The second reason is that some standard properties of the rational DAHA (Noetherianity, finiteness of the global dimension, etc) do not generalize easily.
+The second reason is that some standard properties of the rational DAHA (Noetherianity, finiteness of the global dimension, etc.) do not generalize easily.
 The rational DAHA, which contains large polynomial subalgebras, has a natural finite filtration with a nice associated graded ring.
-The DAHA does not have such a filtration, basically because the polynomial subalgebras are replaced there by $\mathbf{2}$ algebras of Laurent polynomials.
+The DAHA does not have such a filtration, basically because the polynomial subalgebras are replaced there by algebras of Laurent polynomials.
 This problem has another consequence.
-As we explain below, one of the main goals of our work is to compare the spherical DAHA with the algebra of global section of a sheaf of quantum differential operators on a smooth variety (the deformed Hilbert scheme).
-Traditionally such statements are proved as follows : - one embeds the spherical DAHA into a quantum torus via Dunkl operators, - one embeds the algebra of quantum differential operators into a quantum torus via a homomorphism "à la Harish-Chandra", - one compare the two subalgebras using some filtered/graded arguments.
+As we explain below, one of the main goals of our work is to compare the spherical DAHA with the algebra of global section of a sheaf of quantum differential operators on a Received by the editors June 14, 2006 and, in revised form, January 21, 2009.
+2000 Mathematics Subject Classification.
+Primary 17B37; Secondary 16W35, 20C08. smooth variety (the deformed Hilbert scheme).
+Traditionally such statements are proved as follows:

+- one embeds the spherical DAHA into a quantum torus via Dunkl operators, - one embeds the algebra of quantum differential operators into a quantum torus via a homomorphism "à la Harish-Chandra", - one compares the two subalgebras using some filtered/graded arguments.